 The benefits of adding an authorized user aren’t just restricted to bonus points.

-• Card perks pass on to authorized users: It’s rare for all of a card’s benefits to pass on to authorized user accounts, but authorized users on cards like The Ritz-Carlton™ Credit Card and Amex Platinum gain lounge access perks.
-Amex Platinum authorized users get the same elite status privileges as the primary cardholder, as well.
-While you’ll pay a fee for authorized users on your Amex Platinum account, the Ritz-Carlton Card charges nothing on authorized user accounts.
+• Card perks pass on to authorized users: It’s rare for all of a card’s benefits to pass on to authorized user accounts, but authorized users on cards like the Platinum Card® gain lounge access perks.
+Platinum Card® authorized users get the same elite status privileges as the primary cardholder, as well.
+However, you’ll pay a fee for authorized users on your Platinum Card® account, so you'll need to weigh the benefits against the cost.
 Enrollment is required for select Amex benefits.

 • Allows you to transfer points to authorized users: The major banks have tightened guidelines on transferring points to other people's accounts.
 By adding an authorized user, you can sometimes sidestep the tighter restrictions.
 For example, it’s possible to move Amex Membership Rewards to someone else's frequent flyer account, but only if that person is an authorized user on your Membership Rewards-earning card — and only if they have been on the account for at least 90 days.

-• Helps meet minimum spend and status bonuses: Adding an authorized user can help you meet the minimum spend on new cards sooner with more than one person charging to the account.
-It can also help you achieve spending bonuses on a card, such as earning a free night after spending $15,000 on the Hilton Honors American Express Surpass® Card or The World of Hyatt Credit Card.
+• Helps meet minimum spend and status bonuses: Adding an authorized user can help you meet the minimum spend on new cards sooner by allowing more than one person to charge to the account.
+It can also help you achieve spending bonuses on a card, such as earning a free night after spending $15,000 on the Hilton Honors American Express Surpass® Card or The World of Hyatt Credit Card (Rates & Fees).

 • Boost authorized user cardholders' credit score: If someone close to you is just starting out on their credit journey, you can add them as an authorized user.
 In exchange, they’ll get a kickback from your higher credit score and the length of your credit history.

-• Purchase and travel protections extend to authorized user accounts: The majority of rewards cards extend the built-in purchase and travel protections to authorized users.
+• Purchase and travel protections extend to authorized user accounts: Most rewards cards extend the built-in protections to authorized users.
 This provides a cost-effective way of covering family members and those close to you.

 It should go without saying, but we’ll say it anyway.
 You are responsible for any charges incurred by authorized users.
-Be mindful that their actions can potentially impact your credit score.
-Only add an authorized user if you have complete faith and trust in the person.
+Be mindful that their actions may affect your credit score.
+Only add an authorized user if you have complete trust in that person.

 Adding Someone to Your Credit Card

-To add someone as an authorized user on your credit card, you'll need info like their name, date of birth, and Social Security Number.
+To add someone as an authorized user to your credit card, you'll need information like their name, date of birth, and Social Security Number.
 You'll also need their mailing address, so they can receive the card.
 How exactly you add them as an authorized user depends on the bank.

-With American Express, log in and head to “account services” on the main screen.
+With American Express, log in, select your card, and head to “account services” on the main screen.
 Click on “add someone to your account” for personal cards, or “get additional employee cards” for business cards.
+Note that you might not see the authorized user offer when you go directly to the application.
+Instead, first check your American Express offers.
+If there's an authorized user offer there, you can go to the application through the offer.

 For Bank of America, log in and click on the card you want to add someone to.
 Go to the “Information & Services” tab, then scroll down to find “Add an authorized user.”

-With Barclays, navigate to your card and then click on “Services” in the top menu.
-From there, find “Account services” and you'll see “Authorized users” under that.
+With Barclays, navigate to your card, then click “Services” in the top menu.
+From there, find “Account services,” and you'll see “Authorized users” under that.

 To add someone to a Capital One card, click the card in your account after logging in.
-Next, choose “account services & settings” and “add/view joint account holder.”
+Next, choose “Control Your Card” and “Add Account User.”

-For Chase, click the three dots to the right of your credit card's payment due date.
-Within the drop-down menu, choose “account services” and then “authorized users.”
+For Chase, log in to your account and click “More” next to the “Pay Card” button.
+Within the drop-down menu, choose “Account services” and then “Authorized users.”

 With a Citi credit card, hover over “services” on the main menu and choose “credit card services.”
 This reveals the authorized user choice under the “card management” menu.